 1828 4th Ave N, Nashville, TN 37208

-Located out in Salemtown, Big Al’s Deli is a standout southern food joint that you won’t leave still hungry.
+Located out in Salemtown, Big Al’s Deli is a standout southern food joint that you won’t leave hungry.
+There’s a reason why it’s on our best of Nashville list!

 Their menu is full of all your favorites, with mains like Roasted Chicken, Fried Pork Chops, and, of course, Meatloaf.
 The list of side dishes is equally full.
 It’s got Okra Rice, Smashed Potatoes, and great BBQ Skillet Beans.